JerukPurut404/9292chan/README.md

 3. Respects your privacy by not storing any data.
 4. All requests are proxied.

-## Planned features
+## Planned tasks

 1. Add responsive styling and improve the design of the plan-info section.
 2. Enhance the styling of the index page.
 3. Add Price Information
-4. FIX THE DAMN INACCURATE PLANNING
+4. Add if a plan had delays
+5. Add Starting Platform instead of the end platform

 ## Q&A: